dbt-labs/docs.getdbt.com/website/docs/reference/global-cli-flags.md

 id: "global-cli-flags"
 ---

 dbt commands, such as `run` or `test`, support their own command-specific CLI flags.
-In addition to these command-specific flags, the dbt command itself supports "global" flags applicable to *all* subcommands.
+In addition, the dbt command itself supports "global" flags applicable to *all* subcommands.

-As of v1.0, the vast majority of global CLI flags map to [global configs](global-configs), which can also be configured via environment variables or `dbt_project.yml`.
+As of v1.0, the vast majority of global CLI flags map to [global configs](global-configs), which can also be configured via environment variables or in the `dbt_project.yml`.

 The `--version` and `--record-timing-info` flags remain available to the CLI only.